privacyguides/privacyguides.org/docs/encryption.md

     **Picocrypt** is a small and simple encryption tool that provides modern encryption.
 Picocrypt uses the secure XChaCha20 cipher and the Argon2id key derivation function to provide a high level of security.
 It uses Go's standard x/crypto modules for its encryption features.

-    We think the best usecase for this is if you need to encrypt some files, or archives.

     [Visit github.com](https://github.com/HACKERALERT/Picocrypt){ .md-button .md-button--primary }

     **Downloads**